Blackheath Conservatoire Complaints Policy and Procedure

 - The Chair of Trustees or his/her nominee will convene a Panel meeting as soon as possible to consider the matter, normally no later than twenty working days after receipt of the request for re-consideration.

-- The Panel will consider the complaint and evidence to ascertain whether the complaint was dealt with appropriately in line with the stipulations and procedures set out in this document.
+- The Panel will consider the evidence to ascertain whether the complaint was dealt with appropriately in line with the stipulations and procedures set out in this document.
 Where the Panel considers it necessary, it may require that further particulars of the complaint or any related matter be supplied in advance of the Panel meeting.
-In such cases all parties will be given the opportunity to submit written evidence to the Panel in support of their complaint, including:
+In such cases all parties will be given the opportunity to submit written evidence to the Panel in support of their position, including:

 - Documents to support the complaint(s)